Denuvo33/KillowatMate/README.md

 -Press Start/Stop to Start or Stop Realtime Track,When you see Realtime Track Running Notification it Means The Realtime Track is Running,When notification is gone that mean the Realtime Track is Stop.

 ⚠️Importand to Read

+-Make Sure to use your Gemini API Key

 -Make sure to allow Notification before run the app for better experience.